-Our backlog includes firm commitments received from customers for systems, products, services and projects that have yet to be completed.
+Our backlog includes firm commitments received from customers for systems, products, services and projects that have yet to be delivered or completed, as applicable.
 Our policy is to include orders in our backlog only when specific conditions are met.
-Examples of these conditions may include, among others, receipt of a letter of commitment, program funding, advances, letters of credit, guarantees and/or other commitments from customers.
-As a result, from time to time we could have unrecorded orders in excess of the level of backlog.
+Examples of these conditions may include, among others, receipt of a binding letter of commitment or contract, program funding, advances, letters of credit, guarantees and/or other commitments from customers.
+As a result, from time to time we could have unrecorded orders not included in our reported backlog.